 Punjab Information Technology Board (PITB) Chairman Dr. Umar Saif has been included in the list of top 500 Muslims of 2016.

 The list, comprising leading scholars, scientists, and researchers around the world, consists of two other Pakistanis as well.
-Prof Dr. Attaur Rehman, former Chairman Higher Education Commission (HEC), and Dr. Abdul Qadeer Khan, the founder of Pakistan’s nuclear program in Science and Technology category.
+Prof Dr. Attaur Rehman, former Chairman Higher Education Commission (HEC), and Dr. Abdul Qadeer Khan, the founder of Pakistan’s nuclear program in the Science and Technology category.

 Dr. Umar Saif, who remained a core member of the $50 million Project Oxygen at Massachusetts Institute of Technology (MIT), has been included in the list because of his services and achievements as an entrepreneur, innovator, and a tech tycoon.

 Previously in 2011, the MIT Technology Review named Dr. Umar Saif in its list of top 35 innovators of the year.
 Before that World Economic Forum (WEF) declared him “Young Global Leader” in 2010.